 Last but definitely not least, I would like to wish you a Happy New Year and thank all Medium staff publicly for what has been almost three months of publication and a fantastic variety of topics!
 As I continuously say, I believe in you and our collective intention to make a difference by creating content that matters to us.

-The views expressed in this letter do not reflect the opinions of all Medium staff.
+The views expressed in this article do not necessarily reflect Medium’s editorial stance.